terra-campaigns/arrival/campaign/part02/chap009.md

 - [ ] #spoiler Serhan (guard captain of Glasrath) went into one of the Mercian houses in Linhe
 - [ ] #spoiler FFKA East tried to incarcerate Otaehryn Valdove (Rurkinar chieftan) in the city of Linhe
 - [ ] #spoiler An influential FFKA East plans to overthrow General Drakov during the next zombie assault on Linhe by sabotaging the city's defences and admitting the zombies to the Bastion Ward.
+- [ ] #puzzle The Rurkinar need rallying, otherwise they will collapse under the FFKA and the undead attacks
+- [ ] #puzzle The fort of Vorkeldond (last large fort in Linhe's south) is looking for patrons.

 **General**
 - [ ] #spoiler Frost goblins come from D'Elsin and the non-evil have been pushed north by the forces of Turnskull advancing
 - [ ] #spoiler Theory around existence of shadow dragons.
 - [ ] #context Age of dragons in the past, now they barely leave the Dragons' Island
-- [ ] #context Stone from Gaelira in a book of Geology of Etor - where the Ghost Domain subsides with the surface [D'Elsin](../context/secrets/secretsRealms.md#D'Elsin).
-These rocks were used in the long past by Seraphic engine makers.
+- [ ] #context Stone from Gaelira in a book of Geology of Etor: Chronoliths.
 - [ ] #spoiler Foucheresia is joining Katho in the war, and sending the Thymar host south
 - [ ] #spoiler Agents of Silk have captured Daardendrien Turan, the Nurderad clan elder and replaced him with a puppet